-- 39. The Care-Experienced Bursary (CEB) is not available to students in the following categories: - Students in informal kinship care that was a completely private arrangement with no Local Authority or Social Work involvement at all. - Students who were living with family or friends because their parents work abroad. - Students attending residential or boarding schools. - Students who have experienced care outside of the UK but who do not meet the relevant residency criteria, as detailed in the Scottish Government's Further Education Residency Guidance 2024-25, to receive student support funds. - Young people who are or have been in respite care. - Young people who have been on a child protection register only. - Young people who are involved with other social work services such as: - School based intervention services. - Young person's support teams. - o Crisis intervention teams. - Students who have been cared for under the following legislation: - Adult Support and Protection (Scotland) Act 2007
+39. CEB is not available to students in the following categories:

-- o Adults with Incapacity (Scotland) Act 2000 (Guardianship) - 40.
+- Students in informal kinship care that was a completely private arrangement with no active Local Authority or Social Work involvement at all. - Students who were living with family or friends because their parents work abroad. - Students attending residential or boarding schools. - Students who have experienced care outside of the UK but who do not meet the relevant residency criteria, as detailed in the Scottish Government's FE Residency Guidance 2025-26, to receive student support funds. - Young people who are or have been in respite care. - Young people who have been on a child protection register only. - Young people who are involved with other social work services such as: - School based intervention services. - Young person's support teams. - Crisis intervention teams. - Students who have been cared for under the following legislation: - o Adult Support and Protection (Scotland) Act 2007 - o Adults with Incapacity (Scotland) Act 2000 (Guardianship) - 40.
 As part of our commitment on FE/HE alignment of student support, SFC will continue to work with SAAS and key external stakeholders on the definition of CE as it applies to CEB.
 We may expand eligibility for CEB further in the coming years in this context.
 In the interim, colleges may take the decision that students in informal care arrangements which cannot be verified by a Local Authority or Social Work department are self-supporting and allocate the self-supporting maintenance rate of funding on that basis.

-Further Information
+Further information

-41. Some further information on Care-Experienced Bursary can be found on the Centre for Excellence for Children's Care and Protection (CELCIS) website.
+41. Some further information on the Care-Experienced Bursary can be found on the Centre for Excellence for Children's Care and Protection (CELCIS) website.